funkhaus/whenInView/README.md

 jQuery('.elements-to-mark-when-in-view').whenInView();
 ```

 For default behavior, that's it!
-Elements that match the selector you chose will have the `element-in-view` class added when in view and removed when out of view.
+Elements that match the selector you chose will have the `element-in-view` class added once when in view.

 ### Custom Callbacks